Jelly-RDF/pyjelly/docs/external-integration.md

-# Pyjelly integration with external libraries
+# pyjelly integration with external libraries

-In this section, you will learn how to integrate popular third‑party libraries built on RDFLib.
+In this section, you will learn how to use popular third-party libraries that connect with RDFLib.
 Before you continue with this document, please review the [getting started chapter](getting-started.md).

 ## Neo4j – RDFLib

 The Neo4j RDFLib library is a Python plugin that lets you use RDFLib’s API to parse RDF triples directly in a Neo4j graph database.
-Because Neo4j integrates well with the baseline RDFLib objects, which is also true for Pyjelly, you can easily combine both libraries.
+Because Neo4j integrates well with the baseline RDFLib objects, which is also true for pyjelly, you can easily combine both libraries.

 Install the following library first: